calculix/ccx2paraview/README.md

     # or, within a new conda environment:
     conda create -n ccx2paraview_rel numpy paraview ccx2paraview

-Installing paraview and ccx2paraview from the conda-forge channel can be achieved by adding conda-forge to your channels with:
+**Hint!** Installing paraview and ccx2paraview from the conda-forge channel can be achieved by adding conda-forge to your channels with:

     conda config --add channels conda-forge
     conda config --set channel_priority strict